Xnartharax/xnartharax.github.io/_posts/2021-02-23-Tenable-CTF.md

 comments: true
 ---

 I recently particitpated in the Tenable CTF.
 My main focus was on the Crypto category.
-In the following I want to describe my solutions of the two harder challenges step-by-step.
+In the following I want to describe my solutions of the one of the harder challenges step-by-step.
 # Netrunner Encryption
 The challenge provided a website that allowed a user to input a string and encrypt it using AES in ECB mode.
 ![very simple UI](/assets/img/netrunner_enc1.png)